 She received the University of South Carolina School of Law’s highest award, the Compleat Lawyer, and was recognized by her peers as one of the nation’s Best Lawyers.
 In her vetting by the SC Bar, her fellow lawyers noted her ability to listen and build consensus.

-Among other boards and committees, Catherine sat on the Homeland Security Advisory Council, the Governor’s Savannah River Committee, First Steps board, State Emergency Response Council, South Carolina School for the Deaf and Blind board, the SC Health Care Coordinating Council Board of Directors, and the National Oceanic Council – representing Florida, Georgia, SC, and NC.
+Among other boards and committees, Catherine sat on the Homeland Security Advisory Council, the Governor’s Savannah River Committee, First Steps board, State Emergency Response Council, South Carolina School for the Deaf and Blind board, the SC Health Care Coordinating Council Board of Directors, and the National Oceanic Council – representing FL, GA, SC, and NC.

 “She has made government more accessible and transparent for every one of us.
 We can only hope she will decide to return to leadership in government again one day.”

 -John Uprichard, President & CEO Find Great People and (fmr) Chairman, South Carolina Chamber of Commerce

 Sign-up to receive the most up-to-date Team Templeton news, announcements and event information.
 Join us today!